|

 unprecedented 20th title by season’s end, that’s

+exactly what he has to do.
 A rare first round loss at the opening event in

 the 2019 ManCup Series presented by Vance and